Iran war pushes Asia to think twice before doubling down on LNG

 LNG prices in the region more than doubled in the weeks after the start of the conflict, and are still about 50 per cent higher than in February.

-Asian imports plummeted to the lowest in six years in the month through mid-April, leading to higher power bills and shortages across industries like fertilizers, chemicals and transport.
+Asian imports plummeted to the lowest in six years in the month to mid-April, leading to higher power bills and shortages across industries such as fertilisers, chemicals and transport.

 Softer Asian demand is easing near-term pressure on Europe, which competes with the region for LNG.